Pregnancy is a time of change. You’re making plans and feeling new emotions.

 The difference is that she doesn’t know she’s pregnant.

-Things that can cause a woman not to know she’s pregnant:
+Reasons a woman might not know she’s pregnant:

 - Lack of pregnancy symptoms